eko/GoogleTranslateBundle/README.md

 // )
 ```

-### Obtain all languages codes available with their names translated in a language
+### Obtain all languages codes available with their names translated

 Retrieve the languages service and call the `get()` method with a target language argument: